 Weight management is one of the most talked-about areas of health and fitness; by a long shot.
 A huge number of people spend most of their training lives trying to bulk up, cut down, lose fat, build muscle, all of it to get to where they want to be in the health and appearance.
-That's fine, and it's a driving force that we tend to accept.
-One of the biggest factors that affect this, however, is one that dramatically changes on a daily basis.
+That’s fine, and it’s a driving force that we tend to accept.
+One of the most significant factors that affect this, however, is one that dramatically changes on a daily basis.
 That’s water weight.

 Let’s start with the basics and look at what water weight really is.
 From a general perspective, water weight is simply the amount of water that you are storing in your cells.
 Your body is full of water, and we know that, but that’s not this.
 Water weight here is the amount at that exact time.
 Some things happen that make your body hold or release more water, and that’s what we mean by water weight.

 It happens, again putting it generally, from how much glycogen you have built up.
 Glycogen is stored energy from carbs mostly.
 To use it as fuel, you need to use water to break it down.
 To let that happen, your body stocks up on water when there’s a lot of it.
 The result… you get the idea.